-Values are expressed as mean±SEM.
+Values are expressed as mean±standard error of the mean (SEM).
 Statistical analysis was performed using Prism 6.0 (GraphPad Software, San Diego, CA, USA).
-Comparisons between control and PLK2-KO groups were performed using unpaired Student's t-test.
-In cases in which n was lower than 6 or Shapiro-Willk normality test was < 0.05, Mann–Whitney test was performed instead.
+Comparisons between control and PLK2-KO groups were performed using an unpaired Student's t-test.
+When the n number was lower than 6 or the Shapiro–Wilk normality test was < 0.05, the Mann–Whitney test was performed instead.
 Comparisons between treatments were performed by one-way ANOVA with multiple comparisons.
-In cases in which n was lower than 6 or Shapiro-Willk normality test was < 0.05, Kruskal–Wallis with Dunn's multiple comparison post-test was performed instead.
-The specific tests that were used are mentioned in the legend of each figure.
+When the n number was lower than 6 or the Shapiro–Wilk normality test was < 0.05, the Kruskal–Wallis test with Dunn’s multiple comparison post-test was performed instead.
+The specific tests used are mentioned in the legend of each figure.
 The criterion for significance was set at p<0.05.
-P-values are displayed graphically as follows: *p <0.05, **p<0.01, ***p<0.001

 Supplementary Information